Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_shortest_distance_park.md

 **get_shortest_distance_park(point_of_interest_file, crs_epsg=None, target_dist=300, park_vector_file=None, distance_type="euclidian", destination="centroids", network_type=None, min_park_area=None, plot_aoi=True, write_to_file=True, output_dir=os.getcwd())**

-> Assess whether or not parks are located within a threshold network distance for points of interest.
+> Assess whether or not parks are located within a threshold distance for points of interest.

-> Function to calculate the shortest network distance from point locations to parks.
+> Function to calculate the shortest distance from point locations to parks in a euclidean or network manner.
 The park destination points can be set to either "centroids" or "entrance".
-The network distance will be calculated from the point location's nearest network node to the network nodes which are within 20 meters of the park boundaries - also referred to as fake park entry points.
-The euclidian distance between the point location and the nearest network node will be added to minimize the error rate.
-In case of destination = "centroids", the euclidian distance between the park's fake entry points and the park's centroid will also be considered.
+If "entrance", the distance will be calculated from the point location to the network nodes which are within 20 meters of the park boundaries - also referred to as fake park entry points.

 >> Parameters: